Qnio/wallet-prettify/README.md

 Small package that include some logic to prettify cryptocurrency wallets addresses.
 This feature will allow differentiating bulk of wallet addresses to visualise more clearly if the address is in repetition.

-Working only for ETH at the moment
+Works only for ETH addresses at the moment

 Work in progress:  BTC addresses